-Lavender Oil and Stress Away on my body, Boost Nutritional Spray under my tongue and Argan Oil on my face, then teeth washed and I’m feeling more human thanks to the help of the same lovely Nurse who gave me the tinsel.
+Lavender Essential Oil and Stress Away Essential Oil are on my body, and Argan Oil on my face, then teeth washed and I’m feeling more human thanks to the help of the same lovely Nurse who gave me the tinsel.

 Stronger, more powerful and positive days ahead after I get declotified (do you like my new word?) tomorrow.